Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 The latest update on their intel from Gao - and specifically, the captured Hierarchy agent being interrogated there - was being delivered today by Colonel Daniel Shiderly, who from what Margaret could guess hadn’t slept much in a day or two.
 Maybe he was just one of those men who worked until he fell down by nature.

 "We think Daar knows some elements of it, or maybe some version of the truth.
-He’s kept his cards very close to his chest about it all but given his actions, and...really, the entire history of Stoneback, they were clearly protecting against something."
+He’s kept his cards very close to his chest about it all but given his actions, and... really, the entire history of Stoneback, they were clearly protecting against something."

-"Meaning that Stoneback has potentially had inklings about the Hierarchy for...what, the last six or seven hundred years? *Our* years?"
+"Meaning that Stoneback has potentially had inklings about the Hierarchy for... what, the last six or seven hundred years? *Our* years?"

 "Maybe.
 We don’t know what exactly they thought they knew.
 It could have been something mythological.
 That era saw the virtual death of their mythology - "

-"Oh," enlightenment struck Margaret in the head. *"Oh.* Oh, actually, that explains something that’s been puzzling us."
+"Oh," enlightenment struck Margaret in the head. "*Oh.* Oh, actually, that explains something that’s been puzzling us."

 Arthur gave her a curious look.
 "What?"

 "Daar is *fascinated* with Gaoian mythology," she explained.
-"If the Stonebacks were preserving that mythology from antiquity then that would explain...certainly their indoctrination for young initiates, but a lot else besides.
+"If the Stonebacks were preserving that mythology from antiquity then that would explain... certainly their indoctrination for young initiates, but a lot else besides.
 Look at the terminology!
 The Third Ring, the First Rite.
 Goodness, they have *initiates.* That’s not the product of an entirely dispassionate and rational people, that’s a mystery cult."

-"Well...at least I won’t have to break the bad news to him in full," Arthur grumbled and sat down on a couch.
+"Well... at least I won’t have to break the bad news to him in full," Arthur grumbled and sat down on a couch.
 "Christ, just when I think we’ve hit the bottom of the rabbit hole it opens up below us again."

 Margaret cleared her throat.
 "It does raise the question of just how much of the Hierarchy’s influence and potential we’ve really seen..." she said.
 "It raises other questions, too.
 Were they eying *us* as one of their Janissary species?"